dotnet/AspNetCore.Docs/aspnetcore/grpc/netstandard.md

 > [!NOTE]
 > .NET Framework support is in its early stages and requires using pre-release software:
 >
-> * Windows 10 Build 19622 or later is available as a [Windows Insiders Build](https://insider.windows.com).
+> * Windows 10 Build 19622 or later is available as a [Windows Insider](https://insider.windows.com) build.
 > * [`System.Net.Http.WinHttpHandler`](https://www.nuget.org/packages/System.Net.Http.WinHttpHandler/) version 6.0.0-preview.3.21201.4 or later.

 ## gRPC C# core-library